HR Differences in California

 Alternative Workweek Scheduling

-In California, employers may create Alternative Work Weeks which allow their employees to work shifts such as four 10 hour shifts or three 9 hour shifts and avoid overtime penalties.
+In California, employers may create Alternative Work Weeks which allow their employees to work a daily schedule in excess of an eight hour workday and avoid overtime penalties.
 However, implementing an alternative workweek schedule requires a strict adherence to state guidelines.
 Among other things, a secret ballot vote must be passed by 2/3 of the unit that would be affected by the alternative workweek schedule.
 Failure to follow the correct procedures when adopting an alternative workweek can invalidate the alternative work week schedule and result in penalties of up to four years of unpaid overtime pay, interest penalties and attorney fees.